 Guilding the hand and pen of which does write

 These words of love replete with passions rage,

-As your celestial vision blinds my sight;
+As your celestial vision sears my sight;

 Yes blind I am with love, yet not so blind,